jethrosweb/1-random-quote-machine/README.md

 # Random Quote Machine

-Project 1 from FreeCodeCamp's Front End Development Libraries Certificate.
+Project 1 from FreeCodeCamp's Front End Development Libraries Certificate - completed on 27/04/2022

 Built using HTML, SASS, JavaScript, and React.